EladIsraeli/WpfChat/README.md

 ### CCP (Custom Communication Protocol)

 This is the protocol which the server and the client are using in order to communicate with each other.
-We will create the protocl.
+We will create the protocol.